linkeddatacenter/kees/implementation.md

 1. a startup  phase (**boot window**)  to initialize the knowledge base starting from one or more knowledge base descriptions
 2. a time slot for the population of the Knowledge Base and to link data (**learning window**).
-It consists of the execution of a plan that requires the downloading of at least an external resource.
+It consists of the execution of some plans that requires the downloading of at least an external resource.
 3. a time slot for the data inference (**reasoning window**).
-It consists of the execution of a plan that requires only axioms and learned facts.
+It consists of the execution of some plans that requires only axioms and learned facts.
 4. a time slot to access the Knowledge Base and to answering questions (**teaching window**)